Capture of Malacca (1511): Malaccan preparations

+Malacca was a typical Malay riverine city: It had no permanent fortifications nor a wall, they, however, had wooden or bamboo stockades which were erected for temporary defense for placing small and large cannons.
+Only the royal compound was usually fortified, the city itself was not.
+Almost all buildings were built using organic materials such as wood, matting, and split bamboo, raised above the ground on poles 1–4 m high.
+The palace of Malacca was also built in this style, with as many as 90 wooden pillars supporting it.
+The only structures with solid materials (stone or brick) were the foundation and the walls of the Malaccan mosque, and the tombs of the rulers and saints.
+A foreign observer explained the Malay perception of a city:

-Reflecting decades later on how poorly the Malayans had fared against the Portuguese in Malacca and elsewhere, cartographer Manuel Godinho de Erédia enumerated many of the weaknesses of their ground troops.
-Among them were lack of ordered military tactics and formations, short weapon lengths, lack of armor, reliance on bows and javelins, and ineffective fortifications.
+Reflecting decades later on how poorly the Malays had fared against the Portuguese in Malacca and elsewhere, cartographer Manuel Godinho de Erédia noted many of the weaknesses of their ground troops.
+Among them were a lack of ordered military tactics and formations, the relative lightness of their artillery, lack of armor, reliance on bows and blowpipes, and ineffective fortifications.

-As the Malaccans had only been introduced to firearms recently after 1509, they had not adopted the practice of Europe and Indian cities of fortifying their port.
+As the Malaccans had only been introduced to firearms after 1509, they had not adopted the practice of European and Indian cities of fortifying their port.
 As such, they relied upon the Gujaratis to help them build up such defenses.
-Gujaratis handled the work of building up the fortifications of Malacca entirely.
-A Gujarati captain who wanted to wage war to the Portuguese provided Malacca with Gujarati ships and promising a help of 600 fighting men and 20 bombards.
-Other foreign defenders of Malacca were Iranians, which were important traders in the Indian Ocean.
+The Gujaratis handled all the work of building up the fortifications of Malacca.
+A Gujarati captain who wanted to wage war with the Portuguese provided Malacca with Gujarati ships and promised the help of 600 fighting men and 20 bombards.
+Other foreign defenders of Malacca were Iranians, who were important traders in the Indian Ocean.